Spaces in units of measurement

 For most units of measurement, when you specify a number with the unit, use a nonbreaking space between the number and the unit.
 This guidance applies in both HTML and Markdown.

-For guidance on when to spell out units, see the Abbreviations page.
+For guidance about when to spell out units, see the Abbreviations page.

 Not recommended: 64GB

 However, when the unit of measure is money or percent or degrees of an angle, don't use a space.
-See also Currency.
+For more information, see Currency.

 For degrees of temperature, don't use a space before the degree symbol, but do use a nonbreaking space between the degree symbol and the abbreviation for the temperature scale (F or C).
 For Kelvin temperatures, leave out the degree symbol but use a nonbreaking space before the K.